jasontbuchanan/jasontbuchanan.github.io/projects/call-for-scores/2016-17-call-and-commission-details.md

 headerImage: header-blurry-vipa.jpg
 ---

 The [Switch~ Ensemble] is happy to announce its 2016-2017 commissioning prize.
 The winning composer will be commissioned to write a new work for the [Switch~ Ensemble] for our 2017-2018 season.
-Additionally, pending the instrumentation of submitted works, we hope to choose several existing works to include in our repertoire for upcoming seasons.
+Additionally, pending the instrumentation of submitted works, we hope to choose several existing works to include in our works for upcoming seasons.

 ### Deadline